 Correction of measurements for the fossils we retained from the original study (Lichtig & Lucas 2017) also changes their positions among the data population for the sagittal doming plots (Fig. 1A, C).
 Proterochersis robusta moves from a position close to predominantly terrestrial species into an area of the plot where exclusively aquatic taxa are found, caused by its low relative plastron width.
 Proganochelys quenstedtii moves along the doming axis into a region of the plot with intermediate levels of doming.
 Although predominantly surrounded by aquatic turtles, Proganochelys quenstedtii plots at the edge of the area of greatest ecological overlap.
 Meiolania platyceps plots in a position along the relative plastral width axis that is otherwise only populated by aquatic turtles, consistent with Lichtig and Lucas (2017).
-Our datapoints for Basilemys morrinensis and Basilemys variolosa plot in complete opposite ends of the doming axis of the plot than the Basilemys gaffneyi datapoint of Lichtig and Lucas (2017), highlighting the errors associated with the Basilemys gaffneyi measurement provided in Lichtig and Lucas (2017).
-Variation between the three novel Basilemys specimens included could represent individual or taxonomic or taphonomic differences in relative doming.
-Nevertheless, given the good preservation state of these fossils, our datapoints indicate the low doming shape of the carapace that has also been reported for the genus in general (e.g., Langston 1956; Sullivan et al. 2013; Mallon & Brinkman 2018).
+Our datapoints for Basilemys morrinensis, Basilemys variolosa and the indeterminate specimen of Basilemys sp. plot in complete opposite ends of the doming axis of the plot than the Basilemys gaffneyi datapoint of Lichtig and Lucas (2017), highlighting the errors associated with the Basilemys gaffneyi measurement provided in Lichtig and Lucas (2017).
+Variation among the four novel Basilemys specimens included could represent individual, taxonomic or taphonomic differences in relative doming.
+Taphonomic differences are also supported by the observation that the four Basilemys specimens show larger variation in coronal doming than sagittal doming, suggesting stronger carapace width differences between specimens than carapace length differences, a pattern that can likely be attributed to taphonomy.
+Nevertheless, given the overall good preservation state of these fossils, our datapoints indicate the low doming shape of the carapace that has also been reported for the genus in general (e.g., Langston 1956; Sullivan et al. 2013; Mallon & Brinkman 2018).
 Although this region of the plot is predominantly populated by aquatic turtles, it also includes terrestrial tortoises with relatively low domed shells (i.e., Malacochersus tornieri and Homopus boulengeri), which had been omitted by Lichtig and Lucas (2017).

 Analysis of linear shell measurements